alejandrohdezma/http4s-munit/.github/docs/README.md

 ### Test names

-The generated test names can be customized by overriding `http4sMUnitNameCreator`.
+The generated test names can be customized by overriding `http4sMUnitTestNameCreator`.
 Allows altering the name of the generated tests.

-By default this method generate test names like:
+Default implementation generates test names like:

 ```scala mdoc:silent
 // GET -> users/42